gregjolley/amplifier/amp.md

 \section{Future work}
 There are two promising and simple modifications that may improve the amplifier design which are now described.
-Experimental characterisation of the amplifier indicated that the output stage quiescent current, $\textrm{I}_{\textrm{O}}$, has an excessive dependence on temperature.
-It is likely that a small modification to the circuit that limits $\textrm{I}_{\textrm{O}}$ will greatly reduce the sensitivity to temperature, namely, the utilisation of a thermistor or similar.
-A thermistor in close thermal contact with the output transistors can be used to make a temperature dependent modification to the resistance of potentiometer (R46) such that the sensitivity of $\textrm{I}_{\textrm{O}}$ to temperature is reduced.
+Experimental characterisation of the amplifier indicated that the output stage quiescent current, $I_{O}$, has an excessive dependence on temperature.
+It is likely that a small modification to the circuit that limits $I_{O}$ will greatly reduce the sensitivity to temperature, namely, the utilisation of a thermistor or similar.
+A thermistor in close thermal contact with the output transistors can be used to make a temperature dependent modification to the resistance of potentiometer (R46) such that the sensitivity of $I_{O}$ to temperature is reduced.

 Two independent constant current sources bias the 2nd differential stage.
 These two current sources are set approximately equal in magnitude so that the driver stage current is balanced when minimal current is supplied to the 2nd stage input.
 A more convenient approach replaces one of the current sources with a current mirror such that only a single constant current source is required to bias the 2nd stage.